-Special Examiner's Report: Upon conclusion of all interviews and collection of all known documents and materials deemed necessary and relevant by the Special Examiner, the Special Examiner, in consultation with the Co-Examiner, will assemble a report for the Outcomes Administrator that summarizes factual findings, offers conclusions about the credibility of testimony, and offers opinions about whether the respondent is responsible or not responsible for any or all alleged policy violations.
+Special Examiner's Report: Upon conclusion of all interviews and collection of all known documents and materials deemed necessary and relevant by the Special Examiner, the Special Examiner, in consultation with the Co-Examiner, will assemble a report for the Outcomes Administrator that summarizes factual findings, offers conclusions about the credibility of testimony, and offers opinions about whether the responding party is responsible or not responsible for any or all alleged policy violations.
 Note: Any records or other evidence retained by the University may be subject to production by court order.

-Discussion Phase: This phase of the SEP provides the complainant and the respondent with separate meeting opportunities to meet with the Outcomes Administrator in order to learn about and respond to the Special Examiner's findings and recommendations.
+Discussion Phase: This phase of the SEP provides the reporting party and the responding party with separate meeting opportunities to meet with the Outcomes Administrator in order to learn about and respond to the Special Examiner's findings and recommendations.